 Snape proceeded to tell them the same tale he'd told his fellow death eaters.
 He kept it simple and to the point.
 When he finished, Dumbledore asked a lot of probing questions which the potion's professor had expected and responded to with practiced ease.

-Thirty minutes later, Dumbledore finished the interrogation.
+The debriefing took about twenty minutes then Dumbledore moved onto the next thorny issue.
 "So now both sides have this riddle to solve.
 Do you have an insight into what it means, Severus?"